robotframework/robotframework/doc/userguide/src/Appendices/CommandLineOptions.rst

   --dryrun                In the `dry run`_ mode tests are run without executing
                           keywords originating from test libraries.
 Useful for validating test data syntax.
+  --exitonfailure         `Stops test execution <Stopping when first test case fails_>`__
-  --exitonfailure         `Stops execution`_ immediately if a critical test fails.
+                          if any critical test fails.
+  --exitonerror           `Stops test execution <Stopping on parsing or execution error_>`__
+                          if any error occurs when parsing test data, importing libraries, and so on.
   --skipteardownonexit    `Skips teardowns`_ is test execution is prematurely stopped.
   --randomize <all|suites|tests|none>  `Randomizes`_ test execution order.
   --runmode <mode>        Deprecated in Robot Framework 2.8.
 Use separate